 Our attorneys are skilled trial attorneys, which means every case is prepared to go before a jury.
 Because of this, we often receive better settlement offers for our clients from the start, which puts us in an even better position to negotiate an award that’s fair and just for you.

 Philbrook Law Office is located in Vancouver, but we serve clients in the greater Portland area, and throughout Oregon and Washington.
 Rest assured, however, that if you are critically injured and unable to come to us, we will travel to visit you in the hospital or rehabilitation center.
 We also offer virtual conferences and telephone consultations.

-Contact Philbrook Law Office, PS as soon as possible after a car accident in Washington or Oregon
+Contact Philbrook Law as soon as possible after a car accident in Washington or Oregon

 - New NHTSA Data Shows Driver-Assist Accidents Do Regularly Happen